BreezeHub/BreezeProject/README.md

 ###### Node Advertisment Protocol

   A high level overview of the protocol *operations* performed by each Breeze TumbleBit Server is as follows:
   1. The node operator starts up the BreezeServer software
   2. The node checks to see if it has registered itself on the Stratis blockchain before
-  3. If it has, the tumbler service is initialized as normal
+  3. If it has registered, the tumbler service is initialized as normal
-  4. If the node has not yet registered, or if its configuration has changed The registration transaction updates and is broadcast again.
+  4. If the node has not yet registered, or if its configuration has changed, the registration transaction updates and is broadcast again.

 ###### Registration Transaction